Fishing in Iowa

 Camping and Fishing in Iowa

 Be sure to make a list of the fishing equipment that you need to take with you.
 This includes your fishing rod, your reel, and your favorite tackle.
-You also will want to bring along your fish-cleaning equipment and a way to keep the fish cold until you get back to your RV.
+You will also want to bring along your fish-cleaning equipment and a cooler to keep the fish cold until you get back to your RV.

 With an RV rental, your fishing trip will be a little more comfortable!
 After you’ve spent a long day fishing, grill up your catch right at your campsite.
 Then, retire inside to enjoy all the comforts of home on board your RV.
 Plan your perfect fishing getaway with an RV rental from RVshare.